weiwenwu12/starter-hugo-research-group/content/authors/毛海洋/_index.md

 #  - Visitors
 ---

 Zirong Li is a graduate student of MICIS group at the Sun-Yat-Sen University.
-His research interests include artificial intelligence, CT image reconstruction and image processing.
+His research interests include artificial intelligence, CT image reconstruction and Image Denosing.